Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: The annular matrix

+Recall that a standard Dyck path of order~$k$ has $2k+1$ points, numbered $0,1,\ldots,2k$, and $2k$ steps, numbered $1,\ldots,2k$, where each step is either $+1$ or $-1$, and the partial sums are non-negative.
+Dyck paths are among the structures enumerated by the $k$th Catalan number $\frac{(2k)!}{k!(k+1)!}$, and are in bijective correspondence with non-crossing pairings of $\{1,\dots,2k\}$ (see e.g., \cite[exercise~6.19(r,n)]{stanley}).

+We define a ``cyclic Dyck path'' of order $k$ to have $2k+1$ points and $2k+1$ steps, with the points $0$ and $2k+1$ identified, and the steps numbered $1,\ldots,2k+1$, where one of the $2k+1$ steps is $0$ (the ``flat step'') and the other steps are $\pm1$ and define a standard Dyck path of order $k$ when read in cyclic order starting after the flat step.
+Cyclic Dyck paths are in bijective correspondence with annular perfect matchings that have $2k+1$ nodes on one boundary (corresponding to the $2k+1$ steps) and one node ($2k+2$) on the other boundary.
+The annular perfect matching pairs node $2k+2$ with the flat step of the cyclic Dyck path, and every $+1$ step is paired with its associated $-1$ step in the usual way for standard Dyck paths.

-A key part of the proof is a natural correspondence between the rows and columns of the matrix $\A_n$.
-This correspondence is based on the ``cycle lemma'' bijection of Dvoretzky and Motzkin \cite{DM} (see also \cite{MR1034142}).
-This bijection maps a cyclic sequences of $k+1$ $+$'s and $k$ $-$'s to a Dyck path of length $2k$ together with an ``offset'', a number between $1$ and $2k+1$.
-(There is a unique $+$ that can be deleted so that the subsequent sequence defines a Dyck path; the position of this $+$ is the ``offset''.
-Given the Dyck path and offset, the Dyck path is interpreted as a sequence of $+$'s and $-$'s, a $+$ is prepended to the this sequence, and the offset determines a cyclic shift.)
-In our setting, $k=n/2-1$, in $\det\L_R^S$, the indices in $R$ give the locations of the $+$'s, and the indices in $S$ give the locations of the $-$'s.
-The offset that the cycle-lemma bijection gives (a number from $1$ to $n-1$) determines the index with which $n$ is paired, and the chords under the Dyck path determine the rest of the pairing.
+Given a cyclic Dyck path of order $k$, the set of down steps is a subset of $\{1,\dots,2k+1\}$ of size $k$.
+The ``cycle lemma'' bijection of Dvoretzky and Motzkin \cite{DM} (see also \cite{MR1034142}) states that for each subset of $\{1,\dots,2k+1\}$ of size $k$, there is a unique cyclic Dyck path giving rise to it in this way, i.e., the set of down steps uniquely determines which of the remaining steps is the flat step.
+In our setting, $k=n/2-1$, in $\det\L_R^S$, the indices in $R$ give the locations of the up steps and the flat step, and the indices in $S$ give the locations of the down steps together with $2k+2$.
+The flat step (in $R$) gets paired up with $2k+2$ (in $S$), and the chords under the Dyck path determine the rest of the pairing.
 The following example illustrates the bijection adapted to $(n-1,1)$-annular pairings: